Joint Special Operations Command: Operation Enduring Freedom – Afghanistan

-According to the documentary Dirty Wars, by Jeremy Scahill, JSOC was responsible for a number of raids in Afghanistan.
-One among them took place in Gardez, initially reported by Jerome Starkey but later in other media as well.
-The then-current commander William McRaven visited the affected family, offered them a sheep in restitution, and apologized for the incident.
-In the incident, one US-trained Police commander and another man were killed, as were 3 women, 2 of whom were pregnant, while going to the men's aid.

-How many other raids there were during this time, and before and since is difficult to count as JSOC answers only to the White House and not to the rest of the military.
-The secrecy around the number of raids could reasonably be counted in the hundreds since they started but only a mere few have been documented as well as the Gardez incident according to Scahill.
+JSOC carried out raids in Afghanistan.
+The number is not publicly known, but is estimated to be in the hundreds.
+Several have been documented in the 2013 documentary Dirty Wars by Jeremy Scahill and by other reporting.
+In one 2010 raid in Gardez, JSOC troops killed one U.S.-trained Police commander and another man, and three women, two of whom were pregnant, who went to the men's aid.
+Then-JSOC commander William McRaven visited the affected family, offered them a sheep in restitution, and apologized.

 Operation Iraqi Freedom

-In May 2003, elements of Task Force 20 (TF 20) remained in Iraq following the invasion and transitioned into hunting down high-value former Ba'athist insurgents under direct JSOC command.
-In July 2003, Task Force 5 (formerly Task Force 11) and Task Force 20 amalgamated to form Task Force 21 that was then renamed Task Force 121.
+In May 2003, elements of Task Force 20 (TF 20) remained in Iraq following the invasion and shifted to hunting down high-value former Ba'athist insurgents under direct JSOC command.
+In July 2003, Task Force 5 (formerly Task Force 11) and Task Force 20 were merged to form Task Force 21, later renamed Task Force 121.

 On 11 January 2007, President Bush pledged in a major speech to "seek out and destroy the networks providing advanced weaponry and training to our enemies in Iraq."
 Sometime in 2007, JSOC started conducting cross-border operations into Iran from southern Iraq with the CIA.
 These operations included seizing members of Al-Quds, the commando arm of the Iranian Revolutionary Guard, and taking them to Iraq for interrogation, as well as the pursuit, capture or killing of high-value targets in the war on terror.
 The Bush administration allegedly combined the CIA's intelligence operations and covert action with JSOC clandestine military operations so that Congress would only partially see how the money was spent.